B2B Sales Funnel: Complete Guide for Marketers

 Now, let’s discuss a few terms that are often used in conjunction with streaming TV advertising: OTT, CTV, AVOD, and SVOD.

 What does OTT advertising mean?
-OTT (over-the-top) advertising refers to how content is streamed across devices, for example via internet connection.
-‘Over-the-top’ implies that the content is going “over” your cable box or satellite via internet connection.
+OTT (over-the-top) advertising refers to how content is streamed across devices, for example via an internet connection.
+‘Over-the-top’ implies that the content is going “over” your cable box or satellite via an internet connection.

 What does CTV advertising mean?
 Unlike OTT, which refers to the way that content is streamed, CTV (connected television) is the medium or format that is used to stream content—think smart TVs, gaming consoles, or streaming devices.